frabazz/Non-Linear-Cardiac-Mechanics/README.md

 Parallel VTU output is written to the working directory at each pressure step:

 - `output-<mesh_stem>_<step>.pvtu`, to be opened in ParaView
-- a scalar field with the displacement magnitude, alongside the displacement vector